 The biennale also stimulates the flexibility and self-critique of what we today consider contemporary.
 The critical lens towards the contemporary art landscape including the biennale format itself is part of a bigger project called Questioning the Structure.

 Ongoing activity since 2015

 The emergencies cannot only be expressed upon, every second year.
 CUB finds it thus necessary to have a streaming platform operating globally.
-Apart from the main program in the period from September 18 to October 1, 2017 in Copenhagen, Denmark, the biennale has since 2015 been organizing ongoing ultracontemporary actions based on different art formats.
+The biennale has since 2015 been organizing ongoing ultracontemporary actions based on different art formats.
 A line of streaming activities have been supported by Danish Arts Council and realized in collaboration with international museum- and gallery partners such as MOAD- Museum African Design in Johannesburg, Africa Art Magazine and Art Fair in Cape Town, Emma Thomas Gallery in Sao Paolo and Worker’s Museum in Copenhagen.